MDLC01/board-n-pieces/src/lib.typ

 }

+/// Computes the successive positions and moves of a game.
+///
+/// Returns a dictionary with the following keys:
-/// Creates an array containing the successive results of applying the given
+/// - `positions`, an array containing the successive results of applying the
-/// turns.
+///   given turns.
+/// - `moves`, an array containing the moves that were performed.
 ///
 /// Turns can be specified as an array of strings using standard algebraic
 /// notation.
 Alternatively, you can also specify a single string containing